 The newest element of these requirements is the calculation of K-Factors, which will apply only to Class 2 firms.
 If any of certain thresholds, described in Figure 2, is breached, then a firm is placed in Class 2.
 This means that a Class 3 firm will need to be able to, as soon as the regime goes into effect, scale its risk management practices to meet the Class 2 firm capital requirements should a threshold be breached.

 This needs to be a watch item for firms particularly close to any threshold.
 Conversely, should a Class 2 firm fall below all the thresholds in Figure 2, it would need to maintain that state for six months before it could be reclassified as Class 3.
-A vital step to prepare for IFD/IFR, therefore, is to determine which class your firm is likely to be in June 2021.
+A vital step to prepare for IFD/IFR and IFPR, therefore, is to determine which class your firm is likely to be in when the new regimes go live.

 Step 3: Becoming OK with K-Factors